SeattleTestbed/docs/EducationalAssignments/ParityPartOne.md

  * Efficiency: The security layer should use a minimum number of resources, so performance is not compromised.
 In particular, the security layer may not read more 8-byte sequences than are necessary.
+Hint: it is *always* possible to read two or fewer 8 byte blocks per writeat().

  * Security: The attacker should not be able to circumvent the security layer.
 Hence, if the attacker can cause a file with a non-even 8-byte sequence